ALL mediation now being done ONLY via Zoom.

 Mediation & ADR Services

 Thank you so much for all the work you did today to bring George and me to a final agreement.
 It is such a relief to have a plan that we both can live with.
 We could not have done this on our own.
 And the format of having our lawyers work with us while you took the proposals back and forth was so effective.
 Your expertise and guidance was critical to coming to a resolution.
 I appreciated the check-in at the beginning to ask if we were invested in coming to an agreement.
 That put us immediately in agreement and I felt that we could actually get there.
 The sharing of final thoughts with each other brought a sense of kindness and hope for our future interactions and collaborations as parents.
 I am grateful that you made that happen.
 It transformed the energy of negotiation to one of respect and honoring of each other in a small way.
-Thank you again, Barry.
-Gracie

 Mediation.

-The hallmark of mediation is that any agreement is voluntary and the process is non-public.
 My approach is settlement-oriented.
 My interest is in helping parties resolve the issues presented and to offer suggestions and solutions for the parties to consider if they get “stuck.”
 While there are exceptions, in almost every case, avoiding a contested court hearing is desirable.
 In the family law area especially, it is my belief that families often never recover from the toll a trial takes.
 Regardless of which party “wins,” the children — even adult children — almost always lose.

 Other ADR Services.